Lab-Brat/labbrat.net/content/blog/hugo_nginx.md

 dnf install -y nginx
 ```

 ### Step 3: Installing Hugo
-Since `hugo` is not present in the repository, and becuase we are not
+Since `hugo` is not present in the repository, and because we are not
 looking for simple solutions, we will build and compile hugo from source code.
 It's actually just 2 commands, but it might take some time for the build to complete.
 **download and build Hugo**